-ADMINISTERED BY: Department of Business and Professional Regulation, Division of Pari-Mutuel
+ADMINISTERED BY: Currently, the Department of Business and Professional Regulation, Division of Pari-Mutuel Wagering.
+As of July 1, 2022, the Florida Gaming Control Commission will assume oversight.

-Wagering

 Taxes are imposed at a rate of 35 percent on slot machine revenues at each pari-mutuel facility that has slot machines.
 Each facility must also pay an annual license fee of \$2.0 million and a fee of \$250,000 to fund programs for the prevention of compulsive gambling.
 A series of occupational license fees for employees of the facilities and associated businesses is also imposed.